pixie-io/blog.px.dev/content/blog/detect-pii/index.md

 ## How do I redact PII with Pixie?

 Pixie is an open source observability tool for Kubernetes applications that uses eBPF to automatically trace application requests, removing the need for manual instrumentation.
-Pixie supports a `PIIRestricted` data access mode that redacts a limited number of PII types (IPs, emails, MAC addresses, IMEI, credit cards, IBANs, and SSNs) using rule-based logic. **If you'd like to see a more advanced NLP-based PII detector added to Pixie, please [upvote this feature request](https://github.com/pixie-io/pixie/issues/623)!**
+Pixie supports a `PIIRestricted` data access mode that redacts a limited number of PII types (IPs, emails, MAC addresses, IMEI, credit cards, IBANs, and SSNs) using rule-based logic.
+Adding an NLP-based classifier would enable Pixie to detect additional PII like names and addresses.
+The Pixie project is gauging community interest in this [feature request](https://github.com/pixie-io/pixie/issues/623) - feel free to check it out and add comments.

 ## Why care about sensitive data?